rafaco/UnlimitedMultiBattles/README.md

 **This application allows unlimited auto battles on official 'Raid: Shadow Legends' for Windows.
 It provide an easy to use graphic user interface with a campaign calculator and it can be used on background while you do other things with your PC.**

 You only have to select a "number of battle" and a "battle duration" in our UI, assisted by our campaign calculator.
 Then, we will make use of standard hotkeys provided by the game to give you that multi-battles.
-Every "battle duration" we bring to top the game window, press a hotkey on it and restore the window you were in.
-We do it very quickly and we do it a "number of battles" times for you.
+Every "battle duration" we bring the game window to top, press a hotkey on it and restore the window you were in before.
+We do it very quickly and we do it "number of battles" times for you.

 <img src="https://github.com/rafaco/UnlimitedMultiBattles/raw/master/images/Screenshots.gif">